-- COP stands for Conference of Parties - The 2021 conference will be the 15th meeting about biological diversity - 2011-2020 was the UN Decade on Biodiversity - 2021-2030 will be the UN Decade on Ecosystem Restoration
+- The 2022 conference will be the 15th meeting about biological diversity - 2011-2020 was the UN Decade on Biodiversity - 2021-2030 will be the UN Decade on Ecosystem Restoration

 The purpose of the meeting will be to agree ways to minimize negative effects on the natural world, to use practices that are sustainable and that help and conserve biodiversity.
 Actions agreed by governments will filter down to the businesses and to the individuals who live in the countries involved.
 Ultimately, you too will be part of the effort to protect all life on Earth and to live in harmony with nature.